-We manage and maintain a large number of trees throughout the District’s towns.
+We manage and maintain a large number of trees in North Herts towns.
 Hertfordshire County Council maintains trees in villages and rural areas.

-- Provide for a continuity of local tree scapes by establishing a tree population with a balanced age structure and diverse species mix
+- Establish a tree population that has a wide age range and diverse species mix

-- Conduct periodic maintenance and conservation works appropriate to the nature of each site
+- Conduct maintenance and conservation work to trees when required

 Urgent and emergency tree works

-We carry out undertake urgent and emergency tree works, including out of hours, in the following areas:
+We carry out urgent and emergency tree works, including out of hours work, in the following areas:

 - Council-owned land including parks and open amenity areas, cemeteries and car parks.
 Call during office hours 01462 474000, out of hours call 0300 777 4125.

-- Hertfordshire County Council maintained trees in all other areas than above.
-Call 0300 123 4047.
+- For Hertfordshire County Council maintained trees that are in all other areas than those listed above call 0300 123 4047.

 The management of highway trees is primarily concerned with maintaining public safety and with the provision of an amenity.

-Trees located on North Hertfordshire’s highways and in and around towns, are inspected every three years to ensure that they are in a healthy condition, are free from defects which may lead to branch shedding, are not obstructive to users of the highway and do not obscure sight lines, traffic signals, street lights or road signage.
-Any necessary pruning or felling identified by our trees specialists is scheduled accordingly.
+Trees located on North Herts highways and in and around towns, are inspected every three years to ensure that they are in a safe, healthy condition and that they do not block sight lines, traffic signals, streetlights or road signage for drivers.
+Tree specialists will prune or fell trees if required to ensure safety.

-Trees will normally be pruned for one or more of the following reasons:
+Trees will be pruned for the following reasons:

-- Where part of tree is dead, dying, damaged, diseased or dangerous to rectify the defect and maintain safety
+- Where part of a tree is dead, dying, damaged, diseased or dangerous

-- To remove or alleviate an unreasonable source of nuisance or potential damage to people or property
+- To remove or alleviate parts of a tree that are a nuisance or will cause potential damage to people or property

-- To remove obstructing branches or foliage for safety purposes and to improve the vision of CCTV cameras
+- To remove obstructive branches or foliage for safety purposes and to improve the vision of CCTV cameras

-- To encourage the formation of a safe and balanced tree or control its overall size
+- To encourage the growth of a safe and balanced tree or to control its overall size

 - To remove or reduce the risk of existing or future damage.
 This may include entering private land, with the owner’s consent, to deal with roots originating from a Council maintained tree

-If you identify a tree with the above characteristics, please contact our Customer Service Centre.
+If you identify a tree with any of the above issues, please contact our Customer Service Centre.

-The presence of trees near dwellings, especially in urban areas, can cause a limited or seasonal nuisance leading to complaints from residents.
-Examples include the shedding of leaves, seeds, fruit, petals and other debris, honeydew secreted by aphids, bird droppings, squirrel activity, shading of sun or daylight, obstruction of views, minor rubbing of telephone lines, interference with television and satellite entertainment and tree size.
+Trees near buildings can cause issues including the shedding of leaves, seeds, fruit, petals and other debris, honeydew secreted by aphids, bird droppings, squirrel activity, shading of sun or daylight, obstruction of views, branches causing issues with telephone lines, interference with television and satellite entertainment and tree size.

-The Council does not consider these nuisances to be sufficiently serious to warrant high priority action except in special circumstances, e.g. an emergency call line for a disabled person.
-Requests to alleviate such nuisances will therefore, generally be given low priority status and only minimal action taken to avoid spoiling the appearance of the tree.
+We do not consider these issues as a high priority except in special circumstances, e.g. if a tree is interfering with an emergency call line for a disabled person.
+Requests to take action on tree issues will generally be given low priority status and only minimal action taken to avoid spoiling the appearance of the tree.